PlumpMath/piotr-yuxuan.github.io/_topics/efficient-way-to-learn-chinese.md

 {% endhighlight %}

 As can be seen, \p{L} doesn't fully support ideographs.
 But it may suffice to enter full range of unicode blocks to solve this problem.

+### Parser levels

+The role of a parser is to take raw data and to output some intelligible by a software.
+It thus have several levels:
+ * Level 0 accesses physical data, that's to say the filesystem.
+This level only takes a location as single parameter.
+It gives a way to access each data row.
+ * Level 1 presents raw data.
+It take as single parameter a description of the source format.
+This description is used to populate the output map.
+It splits a row into a map which will be later parsed.
+This map may have keywords like :ids, :codepoint, :letter.
+Here, :letter means letter of the alphabet.
+The description taken as parameter can thereby map each keyword to a column index.
+If there are several <small>IDS</small> variants, :ids will be mapped to a vector.
+If there is just one string then :ids will map to it.
+ * Level 2 parses the <small>IDS</small>.
+Thus is uses the official <small>IDS</small> grammar.
+ * Level 3 no longer belongs to the parser only but can be included into the lexer: we know have manipulable data so we want to manipulate them to construct a graph.
+From this level and above, we should deal with versions and prepare the data structure for queries.

+Then, as the graph has now been constructed, we can query it.
+This is something else but it would still need a grammar to form a domain-specific language.
+It sure will be very interesting to design such a grammar.
+It reminds me somethnig like XML queries.
+Maybe I could get inspired by grep as in an article I read.

+### Grammar types

+At least three kinds of context-free grammars will be used in this project:
+ * The first one (the most simple) is for level 1 to parse strings which contain variants to formal <small>IDS</small>.
+ * The second one (the most show-off: «hey buddy, I've defined a grammar for Chinese!») is used in level 2 to parse <small>IDS</small>.
+ * The last one (the most interesting) will appear in the query engine to define its language.

+Reading « Introduction to Automata Theory, Languages, and Computations » from Hoppcroft, Motwani and Ullman may seem just academic duty but I surely will benefit from all this theory so I must keep on! ~